ReinhardWansch/testimonials-grid-section-FEM/README.md

 I discovered GitHub Copilot's new **plan** mode during this project.
 I'm planning to explore and test it in my next challenge to see how it can improve my development workflow.

+For practice projects, linking Google Fonts via CDN is acceptable.
+In production environments, fonts should be served locally to improve performance, reduce external dependencies and avoid legal issues.

 ## Useful resources

 - [TailwindCSS](https://tailwindcss.com/docs/installation/using-postcss)